yuriy-chumak/ol/doc/reference/numerical-operations.md

 `(sqrt x n)`, *procedure*

 Returns the principal square root of *x*.
 For exact numbers precision *n* can be provided.
 Default precision is 1/10000.
-The `sqrt` of rational and inexact number ignores precision and produces inexact result.
+The `sqrt` of inexact numbers ignores precision and produces inexact result.

-Note that complex numbers are not applicable.
+Note: `sqrt` for an integer argument and precision 0 throws a run-time error if the result is non-integer.

 ```scheme
 (sqrt 4)                      ==>  2